JeongWonJo/StackGAN/README.md

     coco
       train
       test
+      images

 ```
 """edit directories"""
 <br>

 ## Training
 If you use the COCO dataset and my preprocessed embeddings: <br>
 * Stage-I GAN: Go to 'code' folder with ```cd code``` and write down the following command:```python main.py --cfg cfg/coco_s1.yml --gpu 0```.
-It is set for 120 epochs, and you can alter it by editing 'MAX_EPOCH' argument on coco_s1.yml file, which is in /code/cfg folder. <br>
+It is set for 120 epochs, and you can alter it by editing 'MAX_EPOCH' argument on coco_s1.yml file, which is in /code/cfg folder. <br><br>
+You can see the image and model created during the final epoch in *~/StackGAN/output/coco_stage1/*.
+If you are using your own dataset, the folder name will be *~/StackGAN/output/**yourdataset**_stage1/*. <br>
+There will be three folders created inside the directory, 'Image', 'Log', and 'Model'. <br> <br>

-* Stage-II GAN: ```python main.py --cfg cfg/coco_s2.yml --gpu 0``` Similarly, you can edit the number of epoch by editing coco_s2.yml file.
+* Stage-II GAN: ```python main.py --cfg cfg/coco_s2.yml --gpu 0``` Just like Stage-I GAN, you can edit the number of epochs and the batch size by editing coco_s2.yml file.
 <br>
-You can either skip the training process by downloading the pretrained model."""gdrive url"""
 <br>

 ## Evaluation
 You can evaluate the model by running ```python main.py --cfg cfg/coco_eval.yml```.
+It will read the sample captions you have written in *~/StackGAN/data/coco/sample_captions.txt*.
 <br>
 <br>
 <br>